 Because assessment levels are different per country, a Visa Officer may not ask you to submit proof that you have the wherewithal to study in Australia.
 It is still better to prepare the credentials though; they might ask you to include additional documents in your visa application.

-A Visa or Migration Officer will consider several factors to determine if you have ready access to the funds you present during your application such as:
+A Visa or Migration Officer will consider several factors to decide if you have ready access to the funds you present during your application, such as

-- Your and your sponsor's previous visa history and current immigration status;
+- Your sponsor’s past visa application history and current immigration status

-It goes without saying that you will need to have ready access to sufficient funds to pay for:
+You will need to have ready access to enough funds to pay:

-- Your proposed course tuition fees and other related expenses;
+- For your proposed course tuition fees and other related expenses;

 - Travel and living costs for you and your accompanying family members while you are living in Australia;

-- Schooling costs for school aged dependents who will be accompanying you to Australia.
+- Schooling costs for school-aged dependents who will go with you to Australia.

 Return to the post Important Information about Australia Student Visa (Subclass 500).

-When preparing your financial documents in preparation for your student visa application, you have a choice of documents you will be submitting:
+When preparing your financial documents for your student visa application, you have a choice of documents you must give: